pagkly/Zed/Investopedia3/Kids In Parents' Pockets Eroding Retirement Savings (KIPPERS).md

 Their parents face the challenges of managing their own finances and planning for retirement while dealing with the added expense of housing and feeding their adult offspring.

-KIPPERS are also known as [boomerang children](https://www.investopedia.com/terms/b/boomerangs.asp).
+KIPPERS are also known as [[boomerang children]](https://www.investopedia.com/terms/b/boomerangs.asp).

 ### Key Takeaways